summitllc/git_school/readme.md

 git branch my_new_branch
 ```

-_Note: in practice, you should give your branches names descriptive of what
+_Note_: in practice, you should give your branches names descriptive of what
 feature is being developed, what bug is being fixed, etc., rather than something
 like "tom_branch"._